AntelopeIO/leap/tests/performance_tests/README.md

                           to prune from the beginning and end of the range of blocks of interest for evaluation.
                           (default: 2)
 * `--del-perf-logs`       Whether to delete performance test specific logs. (default: False)
-* `--save-json`           Whether to save overarching performance run report. (default: False)
+* `--del-report`          Whether to delete overarching performance run report. (default: False)
-* `--save-test-json`      Whether to save json reports from each test scenario. (default: False)
+* `--del-test-report`     Whether to save json reports from each test scenario. (default: False)
 * `--quiet`               Whether to quiet printing intermediate results and reports to stdout (default: False)
 * `--prods-enable-trace-api`
                           Determines whether producer nodes should have eosio::trace_api_plugin enabled (default: False)